 Think of a squat position or the position you’re sitting in when you’re on a horse.
-Your legs aren’t directly ahead of you, there angled out a bit.
+Your legs aren’t directly ahead of you, they’re angled out a bit.
 So we’re trying to recreate that motion.
 Again, do this in the same way for 5 repetitions holding at the end for 2 seconds.

 Last you’re going to do the same thing except now with your knee angled slightly inwards.
-This is simply to mobilize your ankle in all directions so that you’ve moved around the joint to it’s full range of motion.
+This is simply to mobilize your ankle in all directions so that you’ve moved around the joint to its full range of motion.
 Don’t let your knee collapse inwards during these.
 You simply want to push your knee forward at a slight angle not completely let it fall inwards.

 Great!
 Now simply repeat this on your left side.

-Exercise 2 of 3 – The resistance lunge
+Exercise 2: The resistance lunge

 Discomfort: Low – Moderate

-So your thighs should be at 90 degrees relative to each other and relative to your calves, respectively.
+Your thighs should be at 90 degrees relative to each other and relative to your calves, respectively.
 Make sure when you look behind you that your left calf is pointing directly behind you perpendicular to your hips and shoulders when you’re facing forwards.